Afudu/P7_OpenClassroom/README.md

 Then lastly test the optimized solution on past datasets with 1000 shares and compare the results.

-The implementation of this part is the [ optimized.py ] script in the root of this repository, using dynamic programming.
-It returns the results for the list of the 20 shares in less than a second.
+The implementation of this part is the [ optimized.py ] script in the root of this repository, using dynamic programming, and which should return the results for the list of the 20 shares in less than a second.

 # Requirement